Almost sure invariance principle for random piecewise expanding maps: Reverse martingale difference construction

-In this section we construct the reverse martingale (or the reverse martingale difference) and establish various useful estimates that will play an important role in the rest of the paper.
-Indeed, the proof of our main result (Theorem~\ref{main}) will be obtained as a consequence of the recent result by Cuny and Merlev\`{e}de~\cite{CM} applied to our reverse martingale.
+In this section we construct the reverse martingale difference and establish various useful estimates that will play an important role in the rest of the paper.
+Indeed, the proof of our main result (Theorem~\ref{main}) will be obtained as a consequence of the recent result by Cuny and Merlev\`{e}de~\cite{CM} applied to our reverse martingale difference.

 For $\omega \in \Omega$ and $k\in \mathbb N$, let